Placement of a vascular access device increases the risk of bloodstream infection.

 *calculated as the Least Squares Mean

 In addition, thrombus formation is linked to increased risk of catheter-related bloodstream infections for patients.
-Fibrin, blood components, and biofilm can amass,7 creating a rich culture medium for bacterial growth that has been shown to directly result in microorganisms entering the bloodstream.8 Our Neutron catheter patency device is the first and only device with FDA-clearance to claim the ability to prevent all types of blood reflux into a catheter and help prevent thrombosis, which is a breeding ground for infection.
+Fibrin, blood components, and biofilm can amass,7 creating a rich culture medium for bacterial growth that has been shown to directly result in microorganisms entering the bloodstream.8 Our Neutron catheter patency device is the first and only device with FDA-clearance to claim the ability to prevent all types of reflux into a catheter and is the first device to be cleared for all patient populations—including pediatrics and immunocompromised patients.

 Webinars & Presentations